The Ultimate Guide to Metal Detecting

 Just to put this price into context, some detectors can cost up to $10,000.

-But machines that cost this much are meant for gold prospecting in areas where there’s known gold in the ground like on old claims (see our post on gold panning kits).
+But machines that cost this much are meant for gold prospecting in areas where there’s known gold in the ground like on old claims (see this post on gold panning kits and this post for the best metal detectors for gold).

 For detectors that are more all-round machines, the maximum you’re going to pay at the moment is about $2,500 - and that’s for the most advanced technology will all the bells and whistles.